PNNL-Comp-Mass-Spec/Tissue_Classification/README.md

 # Tissue_Classification

+This is the repository for computational methods associated with the paper "Individual Variability of Protein Expression in Human Tissues" which can be found at https://www.ncbi.nlm.nih.gov/pubmed/30300549.

 These are iPython notebooks and associated scripts that were used in a manuscript exploring the classification of human tissues via proteomics data.
 There are a variety of notebooks which are used to make figures for the manuscript.
 Each starts from the same basic dataframe.
 Therefore, the repository should be fairly self-contained, with this df as a starting point.
 See requirements.txt for required software packages and versions.